-Soomin Seo´s research focuses on the evolution of foreign news in light of changes to technology, global politics and the business of news media.
-Her academic interests include sociology of news, global media policy, new media, history of news and comparative media.
-From 2000 to 2008, she worked as a journalist in South Korea.
-She spent the most time reporting on North Korea and the nuclear crisis, visiting North Korea a dozen times since 2000.
+Soomin Seo’s research focuses on international news reporting, news agency journalism and the culture of journalists.
+Her academic interests include global communications, media policy and the history of news.
+From 2000 to 2008, she worked as a journalist in South Korea, frequently reporting on North Korea and the nuclear crisis and visiting North Korea a dozen times since 2000.
 She also reported from conflict zones like Darfur and northern Sri Lanka.
-Soomin has a B.A. from Seoul National University in South Korea and also holds a Master in Public Policy degree from John F. Kennedy School of Government at Harvard University, where she was a Shorenstein Scholar and received the Jane Mansbridge Research Award in 2010.
+Her work has appeared in the Columbia Journalism Review, the Straits Times, the Korea Times and the Hankyoreh.
+Soomin teaches at Barnard College’s pre-college summer program, and is a contributing writer for the Case Consortium at Columbia, creating curriculum for use in journalism schools.
+She has a B.A. from Seoul National University in South Korea and also holds a Master in Public Policy degree from John F. Kennedy School of Government at Harvard University, where she was a Shorenstein Scholar and received the Jane Mansbridge Research Award in 2010.

 Colin Agur is interested in how telecommunications policy can shape economic development in low- and middle-income countries.
 Regionally, he is interested in the Indian subcontinent and Africa.
 His focus is on the regulatory shift from landline to mobile telephony and the subsequent rise of sophisticated mobile networks.
 Before coming to Columbia he was executive director of Salon Voltaire, a live forum in Toronto hosting academics, activists, filmmakers, journalists, diplomats, politicians, writers and broadcasters.
 From 2002 to 2004, he taught international affairs and economics at the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM), in Monterrey, Mexico.
 He holds a B.A. in political science from the University of Alberta and a M.A. in international political economy from the University of Warwick.